Spritaro/condinst_tensorrt/README.md

-# Unofficial Implementation of CondInst for TensorRT
+# Simple Implementation of CondInst for TensorRT

-The architecture is based on [CondInst: Conditional Convolutions for Instance Segmentation](https://arxiv.org/abs/2003.05664).
+This repository is an unofficial simplified implementation of [CondInst: Conditional Convolutions for Instance Segmentation](https://arxiv.org/abs/2003.05664).
-In the original paper, FCOS is used for object detection, but in this implementation, heatmap (similar to the one in [CenterNet: Objects as Points](https://arxiv.org/abs/1904.07850)) is used to make it NMS-free.
+This implementation is based on [CenterNet: Objects as Points](https://arxiv.org/abs/1904.07850), while the original CondInst is based on FCOS.

 ## Setup